Families and Neighborhoods Network

 Hearing from our Cities | 2019 Report

-COGL Culture of Prayer Team facilitated a prayer meeting with over 10 leaders around this area.
+COGL Culture of Prayer Team facilitated a prayer meeting with over 10 leaders around Family and Neighborhoods.

 COGL consulted with practitioners in this area for planning the event.
 Their diverse professional backgrounds include social work, adoption, human services and a health education.